connordbrown/skip-list-project/README.md

 Level 0: HEAD -> 3 -> 6 -> 7 -> 9 -> 12 -> 19 -> 21 -> 25 -> 26 -> NULL
 ```

 Level 0 contains all elements of the list.
 Traversing it as is would give a time complexity of O(n).
-If we searched for 25 using standardlinear iteration, the search path would include 8 nodes:
+If we searched for 25 using standard Linked List iteration, the search path would include 8 nodes:

 ```text
 3 -> 6 -> 7 -> 9 -> 12 -> 19 -> 21 -> 25